Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

   This line of code loads a pre-trained model for sequence classification tasks, specifically the BERT model.
 #### 20.)
 Evaluate the pre-trained model before fine-tuning
   This code sets up an evaluation framework for assessing the performance of a pre-trained model before fine-tuning
+#### 21.)
+Print evaluation results before fine-tuning
+  The code snippet prints several key evaluation metrics for a model before the fine-tuning process.
 #### 16.)
 Creating an Interactive UI
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.
 #### A button is available for users to click to perform stock analysis and display the results.